-Murali Chakinala, MD, is an associate professor in the Division of Pulmonary and Critical Care Medicine.
+Murali Chakinala, MD, is a professor in the Division of Pulmonary and Critical Care Medicine.
 His areas of specialty include pulmonary vascular diseases, including pulmonary hypertension and pulmonary arterio-venous malformations.

 Dr. Chakinala sees patients at the Lung Center in the Center for Advanced Medicine, 4921 Parkview Place, 8th floor, Suite B.